BoyuanZhao/BoyuanZhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year Mathematic PhD student at the University of St Andrews, supported by the Chinese Scholarship Council programme.
-My research area is **ergodic theory and dynamical systems**, in particular, I am interested in thermodynamic formalisms of countable-state symbolic systems and interval maps, and some of their statistical properties.
+I just completed my PhD Mathematics at the University of St Andrews, supported by the Chinese Scholarship Council programme, and starting as a postdocotoral researcher at Beijing International Centre for Mathematical Research (BICMR) affiliated to the Peking University.
+My research area is **ergodic theory and dynamical systems**, in particular, I am interested in thermodynamic formalisms of countable-state symbolic systems and interval maps, and their statistical properties.
 I am supervised by [Mike Todd](https://mtoddm.github.io/) and [Kenneth Falconer](https://kennethfalconer.github.io/).
 You can find my CV [here](../assets/CV.pdf). <br>

 # Research Output